biobakery/humann/readme.md

     *   Yes, use the ``--nucleotide-database $DIR`` option
 5. Can I provide an alternative location for the UniRef database?
     *   Yes, use the ``--protein-database $DIR`` option
 6. I already have MetaPhlAn output.
-Can I start HUMAnN 3.0 with the MetaPhlAn output?
+Can I start HUMAnN with the MetaPhlAn output?
-    *   Yes, use the ``--taxonomic-profile bugs_list.tsv`` option
+    *   Yes, use the ``--taxonomic-profile file.tsv`` option
 7. Is there a way to change $SAMPLENAME in the output file names?
     *   Yes, use the ``--output-basename $NAME`` option
 8. How do I remove the stratification by bug from the output files?